shellywanamaker/shellywanamaker.github.io/_posts/2017-05-11-Spring-Hatchlings.md

 Other things that happened today:

   * Installed in-line cartridge filters (20um, 5um, 1um)
-  * PSRF moved from Reeds Shellfish Diet to a live algae cocktail yesterday (5/10).
+  * PSRF moved from Reeds Shellfish Diet to a live algae cocktail yesterday (5/10); things look WAY cleaner today on the live algae diet
+  * Set up several larval rearing buckets, and compiled a list of things I need to purchase to make 24 complete setups.
   * Installed immersion heater in header tank, and set temperature to 18degC.
 The temperatures in all tanks had increased to ~19.5degC over the past couple days, so to test the heater's abilities I opened several valves full-blast and added only ambient (~11degc) water.
 After I had brought the temp down to ~16.5degC, I set the mixing valve temp to 14degC.
 Here's how things look after a few hours:

   ![image](https://cloud.githubusercontent.com/assets/17264765/25983054/af615502-3696-11e7-81ec-0e39c4e7707b.png)